 It is not necessarily true that lighter backpack is easier to carry, and that you will enjoy the Camino more if you carry 4 kilos than 8 kilos.
 Each approach has some pluses and minuses, and more things mean more comfort on your pilgrimage.
-Having said that, I fully understand that most people who can afford it prefer to pack as light as possible, which makes a lot of sense especially when you do a pilgrimage in Spain in summer, and hence aren’t risking some extreme suffering from cold or some similar unpleasant experience.
+Having said that, I fully understand that most people who can afford it prefer to pack as light as possible, which makes a lot of sense especially when you do a pilgrimage in Spain in summer, and hence aren’t risking some extreme suffering from cold.

 Table of Contents